sangeethailango/SQL-Ecto-writings/SQL-Ecto-Basics/IS NULL operator.md

-To fetch records which is having no value or null value for a column `IS NULL` is used.
+To fetch records which is having no value or null value for a column `IS NULL` is used.  `IS NULL` is used in `WHERE` command.

 Example: